nightrangerdotcom/nlp_ods_final_project/README.md

 ## Text to Image Search using CLIP model

+______
 ### How to Deploy & Host

 To deploy & host a model, I use Streamlit + Yandex Cloud.
+You may also need Docker if you want to host it locally.
 Short flow description with relevant commands:

 1) Create docker image using Dockerfile specified in this repository: